 We invite abstracts of 100-150 words relating broadly to the above issues and a brief (i.e., 50 words or less) biographical note.
 If you are an ECR (i.e., towards the end of your PhD candidature or within five years of PhD conferral), please mention this in your bio.
 ECRs will be favoured in the selection process although non-ECRs are also welcome to submit abstracts and will be considered for inclusion.
 Authors of accepted abstracts will be asked to submit full papers of up to 7000 words (double-spaced) including tables, notes and references.
 We welcome research from within sociology as well as cognizant disciplines such as political science, political economy, geography, etc.

-The proposed workshop will take place for one day on 1 December, 2017, which is the day after the TASA 2017 conference in Perth.
+The proposed workshop will take place for one day on 15 March, 2018.
 The workshop will be comprised of about 7-9 papers, with each author providing a short oral presentation followed by questions and discussion.

 The workshop will also feature a keynote speech by Professor Emeritus Dick Bryan.
 Professor Bryan worked in the department of Political Economy at the University of Sydney between 1984 and 2016.
 He is a global expert in financial theory, heterodox economics and class analysis.
 In recent years, Professor Bryan’s work has focused on the role of derivatives in financial markets and how they have transformed capital accumulation.
 Along with others, such as Associate Professor Michael Rafferty (RMIT), Professor Bryan has published extensively on the origins and consequences of the GFC, the crucial function of labour / households within the crisis, and the on-going relevance of complex financial instruments in economic life today.